 1. Eat right

 Eating the right things at the right time helps to manage stress.
-Due to our emotions sometimes we eat less or more.
-We need to curb emotional eating in order to beat the stress.
-Avoid fried food and aerated drinks, sugary and other pick me up snacks; rather consciously choose to intake fruits and vegetable.
+Due to our emotions, sometimes we eat less or more.
+We need to curb emotional eating to beat the stress.
+Avoid fried food and aerated drinks, sugary, and others pick me up snacks; rather, consciously choose to intake fruits and vegetables.

 At times eating fish also helps to manage the stress level of the body.
 Clean proteins, fruits, and vegetables help regulate the stress-causing hormone in the body.

 Start with your physical space and then move to your mind.
 Clean out all the extra junk that you have been accumulating over time.

 You can do so much more when everything seems to be in order, and you have space to move around.

 The same goes for de-cluttering the brain.
 You need to let go of all the harmful emotions and make space for good new memories.
 Learn to say “NO” to things.
 The things that you might not need or projects that might overwhelm you.